The Be Here Beerfest

 Breakfast is whatever our inhouse chefs decide on on the day... whether it be pancakes and bacon, egg and bacon rolls, bacon and bacon rolls.
 It usually includes bacon.
 And if you're a veggo you can have non-bacon stuff.
 Our chefs are awesome.
 Bloody talented is what they are.

 How many people can fit in the tents?

-We have two-man, three-man and some 4 and 5 man tents and 10 man teepees.
+We have two-man tents and 8-10 man teepees.
+If you are a group of three, one of you will be tented with a new friend of the same sex.
 Just let us know your preferences on arrival and we'll do our best to allocate you the tent you would like (subject to availability).
 For those anti-social humans, we offer private tents for a small additional fee.
 We understand our guests' needs... a little extra room for a special someone if the night leads there.